efkevi-n/YOUTUBE-CLONE/README.md

 # youtube clone
-A static website built using HTML and CSS
+A static website built using HTML and CSS. this was my second after learning